lsst/rubin_scheduler/docs/fbs-arch.rst

 an associated weight; the total reward for the `Survey` is simply the weighted sum of the `BasisFunction` values.

-Some `Surveys` do not use `BasisFunctions`.
-A `ScriptedSurvey`, for example, might not have any `BasisFunctions`, just a list of desired observations and time windows for those observations.
-The feasibility check in that case would simply see if the current time matches the time window and if the observation has already been acquired or not.
+A few `Surveys` do not use `BasisFunctions`.
+A `ScriptedSurvey`, for example, might just have a list of desired observations and time windows for those observations.
+The reward in that case might simply be a constant value if there are any desired observations with time windows that overlap the current time.

 A `Survey` is considered infeasible if `check_feasibility()` returns False.
 It is also infeasible if the final reward value is `-Infinity`.
 The final